Downtown Historical Park

 This charming district includes a historical museum located in the town's original schoolhouse, restored Kingsley House, 1923 Monitor Windmill, Wabash Freight building, and caboose, as well as a spacious park, gazebo, and pavilion available to reserve for private parties and events.

-Romulus Historical Museum
+Romulus Historical Museum (and Archives)

 The Romulus Historical Museum is located in the area's first one-room schoolhouse.
 Built in 1839, it now houses local artifacts, documents, photos, and a collection of Romulus High School yearbooks.